xomvio/blossom/README.md

 - End-to-end encryption from Yggdrasil

 ## Requirements
+- Unix-like operating system.
 - Yggdrasil installed on the system.
+- IPv6 support is enabled.
+(IPv6 connection is not needed)
+- A potato computer

 ## How Does it Work
 ### Running the Blossom